geek-cookbook/geek-cookbook/manuscript/recipes/template.md

 hero: Not all heroes wear capes

 !!! danger "This recipe is a work in progress"
-    This recipe is **incomplete**, and is featured to align the [patrons](https://www.patreon.com/funkypenguin)'s "premix" repository with the cookbook.  "_premix_" is a private git repository available to [all Patreon patrons](https://www.patreon.com/funkypenguin), which includes necessary docker-compose and env files for all published recipes.
-This means that patrons can launch any recipe with just a ```git pull``` and a ```docker stack deploy``` 👍
+    This recipe is **incomplete**, and is featured to align the [sponsors](https://github.com/sponsors/funkypenguin)'s "premix" repository with the cookbook.  "_premix_" is a private git repository available to [GitHub sponsors](https://github.com/sponsors/funkypenguin), which includes necessary docker-compose and env files for all published recipes.
+This means that sponsors can launch any recipe with just a ```git pull``` and a ```docker stack deploy``` 👍

     So...
 There may be errors and inaccuracies.
 Jump into [Discord](http://chat.funkypenguin.co.nz) if you're encountering issues 😁